A complete guide to special immigrant green cards and requirements.

 Special immigrants, including religious workers (ministers and non-ministers in religious vocations), special immigrant juveniles, certain broadcasters working for the U.S. Agency for Global Media, G-4 and NATO-6 employees, armed forces members with 12 or more years of honorable service, Iraqi and Afghan translators and nationals who assisted the U.S. government, and other narrowly defined groups.

-EB-4 is for special immigrants in defined categories and requires no financial investment.
+The fourth preference status is for special immigrants in defined categories and requires no financial investment.
 EB-5 is for immigrant investors and requires substantial capital investment ($800,000 to $1,050,000) in a U.S. business that creates jobs.
 Both categories receive 7.1% of annual employment-based visas.
-EB-4 eligibility is based on your role or circumstances; EB-5 eligibility is based on investment.
+Fourth preference eligibility is based on your role or circumstances; EB-5 eligibility is based on investment.

 If you have filed Form I-485 while your priority date is current, you can apply for an Employment Authorization Document (EAD) using Form I-765.
 Once approved, the EAD allows you to work for any U.S. employer while your adjustment of status application is pending.
 You cannot obtain employment authorization based solely on an approved I-360 petition; you must have a pending I-485.